pivotal/docs-tap/getting-started/generate-first-app.hbs.md

 ## <a id="interface-options"></a> Choose a project generation interface

 There are multiple interfaces that you can use to generate a project.
+The options are:

+- Application Accelerator extension for VS Code
+- Application Accelerator plug-in for IntelliJ
+- Tanzu Application Platform GUI

 Choose one of the following tabs for instructions about how to generate and deploy applications using the selected interface.

 >**Note** If you have already generated a project and want to skip this step,
 >you can go to [Deploying your application with Tanzu Application
 >Platform](deploy-first-app.hbs.md).

-<a id="app-acc-extension-vscode"></a>Application Accelerator extension for VS Code
+<a id="app-acc-extension-vscode"></a>VS Code
-: ## <a id="vscode"></a> What you will do
+: ### <a id="vscode"></a> What you will do

   - Install the Application Accelerator extension for VS Code.
   - (Optional) Provision a new GitHub repository and upload the project to the repository.
   - Generate a project using an Application Accelerator.

-  ## <a id="install-app-acc-extension"></a> Install and configure the Application Accelerator extension for VS Code
+  ### <a id="install-app-acc-extension"></a> Install and configure the Application Accelerator extension for VS Code

   To install and configure the Application Accelerator extension for VS Code, see [Application Accelerator Visual Studio
   Code extension](../application-accelerator/vscode.hbs.md).<br>

-  ## <a id="generate-project-vscode"></a>Generate a new project using an Application Accelerator
+  ### <a id="generate-project-vscode"></a>Generate a new project using an Application Accelerator

   1. Select an accelerator from the catalog.
 This example uses `Tanzu Java Web App`.